Board Of Trustees

 We touch the heart of the man.
 We see great opportunity to help fathers heal broken spirits, practice productive parenting and employment, and embrace healthy living.
 Diversity of our board, staff, programs, community partnerships, and fatherhood participants is essential to our success.
 Together, we offer respect and maximize talent, skills, perspectives, resources, energy, and financial supports to transform father's lives and contributions forever.

 Tim Arnold joined the Center for Fathers and Families Board of Trustees in 2012.
-Tim Arnold is Senior Vice President, Chief Operations Officer at Colonial Life.
-In this role he oversees the companys main operations, risk and customer service areas, including Claims, Underwriting, Policyholder Services, Account Services and Customer Acquisition Services.
+He is the President and Chief Executive Officer at Colonial Life.

 Arnold joined Colonial Life from affiliate company Unum US in July 2011, where he most recently served as Senior Vice President of Integrated Underwriting.
 During his 25-year career with Unum, he has held positions in Underwriting, Corporate Planning, Client Services, National Accounts Sales, and Benefits and has served in leadership roles in the Chattanooga, Tenn.; Worcester, Mass.; and Portland, Maine offices.